The 11 Best Email Newsletter Platforms for 2026 - Expert Reviews

 Which email newsletter platform is best for a creator?

 ConvertKit is one of the best options since the product suite is tailored for creators and solopreneurs.
 MailerLite and Beehiiv are close rivals though.
-If you want some more inspiration check out the best copywriting newsletters or the best SEO newsletters to see the platforms they’re using and how they’re formatted.
+If you want some more inspiration, check out the

 In my experience, MailerLite is extremely easy to use, even for beginners.
 The user experience is intuitive and obvious.
 Another simple platform is AWeber.
 Since it is designed for small businesses, its users are not email experts which means their products need to be ultra-simple to use.